jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

       answer: "<p>It is natural to experience some swelling after any surgery.
 A surgical cut in the skin or mucosa, also called incision, is a form of aggression to the organism.
-The body's natural response to an injury of this type is the inflammatory process, which, as we know, occurs with increased volume.
+The body's natural response to an injury of this type is the inflammatory process, which as we know, occurs with increased volume.
 However, if the inflammation becomes exaggerated, contact your Specialist immediately.</p>\n"
     - question: Is it necessary to take antibiotics, analgesics and anti-inflammatories?
       answer: "<p>Depends on the situation.
 Simple procedures rarely require postoperative